thoughtbot/ios-on-rails/release/ios-on-rails.md

 First, we declare a static `dateFormatter` and instantiate it in a `dispatch_once` block.
 Once we set the locale, date format, and time zone to match what we're receiving from the API, we can use the date formatter to translate RFC 3339 date strings to NSDates and vice versa.

-For an in-depth explanation of date formatters and using NSLocale, read [Apple's intro.](https://developer.apple.com/library/ios/qa/qa1480/_index.html)
+For an in-depth explanation of date formatters and using NSLocale, read [Apple's Technical Q&A QA1480.](https://developer.apple.com/library/ios/qa/qa1480/_index.html)

-Be sure to add `#import NSDateFormatter+HUMDefaultDateFormatter.h` at the top of HUMEvent.m since we used the date formatter in that file, and need to know about this `RFC3339DateFormatter` method.
+Be sure to add `#import NSDateFormatter+HUMDefaultDateFormatter.h` at the top of `HUMEvent.m` since we used the date formatter in that file, and need to know about this `RFC3339DateFormatter` method.

 # Posting an Event With NSURLSession